zellyn/zellyn.github.io/content/posts/2022-02-07-tailscale-diagram.md

 And indeed, reproducing the diagram took me hours, whereas I could have reproduced it in a point-and-click diagram editor in 10 or 15 minutes.
+The diagrams I made about [memory and variables](../cs-ramble/1b/) are a better example of the kind of thing you can whip up quickly while writing.

-Still, it was kind of fun, and those diagrams really are great.
+Still, it was fun, and hopefully instructive, and those diagrams really are great.

 <!-- make the image wider than the usual 600px in this theme -->
 <div style='width:700px;padding:auto;position:relative;left:-75px'>